ohkami-rs/ohkami/README.md

 HTTPS support up on [rustls](https://github.com/rustls) ecosystem.

 - Call `howls` instead of `howl` to run with TLS ( as `https` to `http`, `wss` to `ws` ).
-- You should prepare your own certificate and private key files.
+- You must prepare your own certificate and private key files.
-- Currently, only works with `rt_tokio`.
 - Currently, only HTTP/1.1 over TLS is supported.

 Example :